Sarah Rose

 What do you attribute your success to?

-I attribute my success probably to my parents, definitely my parents, because we were all built with a really, really good work ethic.
-They instilled that in us from when we were younger - they'd let us come into the office and my dad would pay us for a couple hours of work doing paperwork and things like that.
-They always told us that if we want something, we have to work for it.
+I attribute my success to my parents because they raised me and my siblings – some of whom work in the family business with me - to have a really strong work ethic.
+When we were younger, our parents let us come into the office to work.
+My dad paid us for doing paperwork and cleaning around the warehouse.
+They always told us that if we wanted something, we had to work for it.
 They never bought our cell phones for us - we couldn't have a cell phone until we could afford it.
-Things like that.
-They gave us the ability to do it on our own and build it ourselves, that way we have a lot more pride in something that we own or something that we do, because we put in the work and we did it ourselves.
-That work ethic they instilled in me, combined with not being afraid to take initiative, has been key.
+They gave us the ability to do it on our own and build it ourselves.
+That way we had a lot more pride in something that we earned or something that we did because we put in the work and we did it ourselves.
+That work ethic combined with not being afraid to take initiative has been key.
 I'm the one who got us into social media because my dad's generation doesn't understand the power of what social media can do online.
 He just said do what you want, and I dove in headfirst.
 That really paid off for us - we've nearly tripled our Instagram following and half the orders on our board right now are because of our social media presence.

 What advice would you give to young women entering your industry?

-I would tell my younger self and any young woman starting out to keep at it and don't be afraid to dive in headfirst, even if you don't see other people doing it.
-You don't have to follow the stream.
-You can kind of hop off and do your own thing and be just as successful as the next person.
+I would tell my younger self and any young woman starting out to keep at it and don't be afraid to dive in headfirst even if you don't see other people doing it.
+You don't have to follow the mainstream.
+You can hop off, do your own thing, and be just as successful as if not more so than the next person.
 Just because you're the first one doing it doesn't mean it's the wrong thing to do.
 Even if you're scared, go after it.
 Don't let fear hold you back from trying something new or different.

 What are the biggest challenges or opportunities in your field right now?